dannywillems/openmina/website/docs/node-operators/getting-started.md

 sidebar_position: 1
 title: Getting Started
 description:
-  Welcome to the Rust node - learn how to get started with running your own Mina Protocol node
+  Welcome to Mina Rust Node - learn how to get started with running your own Mina Protocol node
 slug: /node-operators/getting-started
 ---

-# Getting Started with the Rust Node
+# Getting Started with Mina Rust Node

-Welcome to the Rust node, a Rust implementation of the Mina Protocol - a lightweight blockchain using zero-knowledge proofs.
+Welcome to the Mina Rust Node, a Rust implementation of the Mina Protocol - a lightweight blockchain using zero-knowledge proofs.

-## What is the Rust Node?
+## What is the Mina Rust Node?

-The Rust node provides an alternative implementation of the Mina Protocol node, written in Rust for improved performance, security, and reliability.
+The Mina Rust Node provides an alternative implementation of the Mina Protocol node, written in Rust for improved performance, security, and reliability.
 Whether you're looking to run a block producer, archive node, or participate in the devnet, this guide will help you get started.

 ## Prerequisites

-Before running the Rust node, ensure you have:
+Before running the Mina Rust Node, ensure you have:

 - **Operating System**: Linux (Ubuntu 20.04+, Debian 10+) or macOS
 - **Memory**: At least 8GB RAM (16GB recommended for block producers)